chaidamu519/Udacity_SDC_NanoDegree_Term1_Project4/README.md

 ### 2. Image calibration and then use color transforms, gradients, etc., to create a thresholded binary image.

-The final is a combination of binary thresholding the S channel of the HLS space and binary thresholding the result of applying the Sobel operator in the x direction on the original image.
-Red channel was also tested but the result becomes worse.
+The final is a combination of binary thresholding the S channel of the HLS space, the B channel (corresponds to blue-yellow) of the LAB space and binary thresholding the result of applying the Sobel operator in the x direction on the original image.
+The LAB increases significantly the clearness of the yellow lane lines.

 ![alt text](https://github.com/chaidamu519/Udacity_SDC_NanoDegree_Term1_Project4/blob/master/Image_undistort_and_colorGradient.png)